 What sweeteners work best in this Keto Recipe?

-Make this syrup with allulose!
-No other sweetener will work the same as allulose in this recipe
+The trick to this keto maple syrup recipe is allulose!
+No other sweetener will work the same as allulose in this recipe.

 If you make this recipe with any other sweeteners, you will not have the consistency or stickiness.
 Other sweeteners will impart too much of their aftertaste to this recipe, and will not keep the consistency long term.

-Tips for Creating a sticky zero carb pancake syrup
+Tips for Creating a sticky Keto Maple syrup

 A few tips will ensure that your keto pancake syrup turns out amazing every single time.